passiondroid/Quote_Cards/README.md

 ## Contributing

-Please fork this repository and contribute back using pull requests.
+Please fork this repository and contribute back using pull requests

 Any contributions, large or small, major features, bug fixes, additional language translations, unit/integration tests are welcomed and appreciated but will be thoroughly reviewed and discussed.